craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 # Weapon Tags Changes
 ### Heavy
 A small creature makes attacks with this weapon with disadvantage.

 If this weapon also has the Ammunition (X) tag, the number displayed in parentheses directly after this tag is the number of ammunitions able to be fired before one must take a Heavy Reload Full Action.

 ### Light

-This weapon can be thrown for it's full weapon damage within 15' and half it's full damage within 30'.
+This weapon can be thrown for it's full weapon damage within 15' and half its full damage within 30'.
 When one attempts such an attack with this weapon, they make the attack roll with disadvantage - while this weapon can be thrown, this weapon is not necessarily solely purposed to do so.

 A wielder of this weapon may use their Dex modifier in place of their Str modifier when making weapon attacks with this weapon, if they wish to do so.

 ### Quick
 A wielder of a quick weapon gains a +1 bonus to initiative scores while wielding this weapon, and, in the specific case of a tie in the initiative, a wielder gains an effective +2 to their Dex modifier during this comparison.

 ### Versatile
 This weapon can be held in two hands.
 The first item in the Weapon Die column shows the damage when wielded with only one hand, while the second displays the damage done while the weapon is wielded in both hands.
 Switching your blade-holding stance can be done as a free action on your turn so long as you have a free hand.

 ### Unwieldy
 This weapon is difficult to fight with during a close-quarters combat.
 When making an attack against a target within five feet of the you, you make the attack with a -2 bonus to the attack roll.

 ### Long
 This weapon has a "reach" of roughly 10 feet, though exactly that much when performing combat calculations.

 ### Stashable
 This weapon can be stored in such a matter that it requires no slots of your carrying capacity to do so.

 ### Thrown
 This weapon is designed to be thrown.
 The first item in the range column is the default range of the weapon.
 The second item in the range column is the extended range of the weapon, though making such a distanced attack puts the attack roll at disadvantage.

 ### Ammunition (X)
 This weapon is designed to fire some type of ammunition.
 The number displayed in parentheses directly after this tag is the number of ammunitions able to be fired before one must take a Reload Bonus Action.

 The first item in the range column is the default range of the weapon.
 The second item in the range column is the extended range of the weapon; making such a distanced attack puts the attack roll at disadvantage.

 ### Siege (X)
 This weapon is so large or unwieldy that it requires a full action to prepare before it can be used to make any kind of weapon attacks.
 It must be re-prepared after moving.

 If this weapon is designed to fire some type of ammunition, the number displayed in parentheses directly after this tag is the number of ammunitions able to be fired before one must take a Heavy Reload Full Action.